South Milwaukee Post Office

 The South Milwaukee Post Office is a Neoclassical-styled U.S. Post office built in South Milwaukee, Wisconsin in 1931.
 It was added to the National Register of Historic Places in 2000.

 History

 Designed under James A. Wetmore, the building has brick walls sitting on a limestone foundation.
 The front entrance passes through a colonnade of eight Ionic columns.
-A fallout shelter was built inside of it.
+A fallout shelter was built inside it.